andrejacobs/ajfs/Planning/Specs.md

     -   Perform a scan and update an existing database.
     -   It will only recalculate file signature hashes for things that have changed or been added.
+    -   `-p, --progress`: Show progress while calculating file hash signatures or building the tree.
+    -   See the path filtering section on how to control which directories and files will be walked.

 -   `info`